rawlingsj/git-search-replace-push/README.md

 - `GIT_USER_NAME` - git username
 - `GIT_USER_EMAIL` - git email address
 - `GIT_PASSWORD` - git password _note: password is stored as clear text inside the docker image_
-- `BUILD_NUMBER` - a unique number that will be appended to the branch name that will be pushed
+- `BRANCH_NUMBER` - a unique number in the scope of your git repository that will be appended to and form the branch name 'release$BRANCH_NUMBER'.
+Typical values could be a version or build number.
 # Example:

 ```